openlgtv/epk2extract/README.md

 Run it via sudo because rootfs extraction needs root: sudo ./epk2extract file

-## How to get IDC from SYM run:
+## To to get IDC from SYM run:
-./epk2extract xxxxxxxx.SYM
+./epk2extract xxxxxxxx.sym

 ## Known issues:
-Sometimes it segfaults on some partitions.
-In that case just rerun it again.
+Sometimes it segfaults or fails to write something.
+In that case just run it again.